-Milestones Template See the comments in each cell Task/ Subtask Description Month 1 Month 2 Month 3 Month 4 Exam ple 1: Task 1(D1, D2) Provide a short description of the task here A more detailed explanation of the task and KPP(s) can be provided here Subtask 1.1 (MS1,) Provide a short description of the subtask here Describe the anticipated progress of a specific task for the given time period and list any milestones Describe the anticipated progress of a specific task for the given time period and list any milestones Describe the anticipated progress of a specific task for the given time period and list any milestones Subtask 1.2 (MS2, MS3) Provide a short description of the subtask here Describe the anticipated progress of a specific task for the given time period and list any milestones Describe the anticipated progress of a specific task for the given time period and list any milestones Describe the anticipated progress of a specific task for the given time period and list any milestones Task 2 (etc) Deliverables Add a short description of the deliverable and its delivery date in the appropriate time box.
+Milestones Template See the comments in each cell and the instructions on the instructions tab of this workbook.
+Task/ Subtask Description Month 1 Month 2 Month 3 Month 4 Task 1(D1, D2) Provide a short description of the task here A more detailed explanation o f the task can be provided here Subtask 1.1 (MS1,) Provide a short description of the subtask here Describe the anticipated progress of a specific task for the given time period and list any milestones Describe the anticipated progress of a specific task for the given time period and list any milestones Describe the anticipated progress of a specific task for the given time period and list any milestones Subtask 1.2 (MS2, MS3) Provide a short description of the subtask here Describe the anticipated progress of a specific task for the given time period and list any milestones Describe the anticipated progress of a specific task for the given time period and list any milestones Describe the anticipated progress of a specific task for the given time period and list any milestones Task 2 (etc) Deliverables Add a short description of the deliverable and its delivery date in the appropriate time box.
 Add a short description of the deliverable and its delivery date in the appropriate time box.